- Why is my cat drinking so much water?

 - How much should cats drink?

-- Signs of increased drinking
+- Signs of cat drinking more water than usual

 When the weather gets warmer, your cat will probably want to drink more water.
 However, on occasion, if your cat is drinking a lot it may signal an underlying problem.
 Read on to find out about your cat’s water intake, and how to spot any problems.